by Greg Hach

-One mistake people make in depositions is to offer too much information or discuss things that they were not specifically asked about.
-This is a natural tendency for many people that is often enhanced when they feel pressured or rushed.
+One mistake people make in depositions is offering too much information or discussing things they were not specifically asked about.
+This natural tendency for many people is often enhanced when they feel pressured or rushed.

-You should always listen to the attorney’s question and specifically answer only the question that was posed.
-The client should never answer a question that they don’t understand, nor should they guess about the true meaning of the question.
+You should always listen to the attorney’s question and specifically answer only the question posed.
+The client should never answer a question they don’t understand, nor should they guess the true meaning of the question.

-For instance, if you are asked “how many feet were you from the intersection when you first saw the defendant’s vehicle?”
+For instance, if asked, “How many feet were you from the intersection when you first saw the defendant’s vehicle?”
 If you don’t know, it is perfectly acceptable to respond, “I do not know.”

 ‘I do not know’ is a perfectly acceptable answer to most questions you will be asked.

-Avoid absolutes such as ‘I can never exercise again’ and do not use language that is misleading or inappropriate.
-It is also not an endurance test; if you require a break (or five breaks for that matter) turn to your attorney and request one.
+Avoid absolutes such as ‘I can never exercise again’ and do not use misleading or inappropriate language.
+It is also not an endurance test; if you require a break (or five breaks, for that matter), turn to your attorney and request one.
 Answer only what you know to be factually correct, and you don’t need to know the answer to every question.
-Most people tend to want to answer specific questions because they believe subconsciously, that they should know the answer.
+Most people tend to want to answer specific questions because they subconsciously believe they should know the answer.
 Always resist this temptation.

-Your attorney should review your medical records with you to ensure there are no contradictions in your testimony and should review any preexisting conditions that apply to the lawsuit.
-If you deny a prior injury and the defendant’s attorney produces a relevant medical record, it could damage your credibility and ultimately, your financial recovery.
-It is essential to review and verify all claims for lost wages, lost time from work and any other claim that can be confirmed by the opposition.
+Your attorney should review your medical records with you to ensure no contradictions in your testimony and review any preexisting conditions that apply to the lawsuit.
+If you deny a prior injury and the defendant’s attorney produces a relevant medical record, it could damage your credibility and, ultimately, your financial recovery.
+Reviewing and verifying all claims for lost wages, lost time from work, and any other claim that the opposition can confirm is essential.